Archives

 After the Ball / Dance

 After the Ball / Dance: Short story by Leo TolstoyThe major themes of this story from Leo Tolstoy are the circumstances that determine “good” and “evil”, and the morality of blaming a child for the actions of his/her father.
 The protagonist is captivated by a beautiful woman.
 They attend an elegant ball, where he is impressed by the demeanor of her father, a senior military officer.
 His feelings change the next morning when he witnesses the father officiating at the brutal punishment of a deserting soldier.
-Other themes: romance, judging by appearances, point of view (cruelty or duty?), class, moral indignation vs. naivety.
+Other themes: romance, judging by appearances, point of view (cruelty vs. duty), class, moral indignation vs. naivety.
 More…

 The Death of Ivan Ilyich